lhc70000/jquery.guiding-light/README.md

 # jQuery.GuidingLight

 Creating interactive tutorial made easy.
 GuidingLight is a jQuery plugin written in coffeescript and sass.
-It focuses on simplifing and visualizing online tutorials and "how-to"s.
+It focuses on simplifying and visualizing online tutorials and "how-to"s.

 # Features